chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 ## Test Plan

-Both auto-pruning and the vacuum command should be thoroughly tested with property-based testing.
-For the vacuum command, we should also test with concurrent read/write load to ensure the database is not corrupted.
+Auto-pruning should be thoroughly tested with property-based testing.
+We should test `chroma vacuum` with concurrent write operations to confirm it behaves as expected and emits the appropriate error messages.

 ## Rejected Alternatives